What is the ECONET?

 - Soil Moisture (20 centimeters below the surface)

 - Soil Temperature (10 centimeters below the surface)

 - Black Globe Temperature (2 meters at 34 stations)

 - Air Temperature (9 meters at 35 stations)

 What is ECONET data used for?

-Data from the NC ECONet is sent back to the State Climate Office of North Carolina, which combines station data maintained by the National Weather Service, Federal Aviation Administration, and US Natural Resource Conservation Service.
+Data from the NC ECONet is sent back to the North Carolina State Climate Office, which combines station data maintained by the National Weather Service, Federal Aviation Administration, and US Natural Resource Conservation Service.
 Each ECONet station is designed to international standards and provides data that is analyzed and archived by the State Climate Office.
 Data from these 43 ECONet stations are provided to government agencies to improve severe weather prediction and response, weather forecasts, energy planning, and natural resource management.
 Past weather and climate data is available to the public for a variety of uses.

 ECONet stations act as an extension of the North Carolina State Climate Office, as they are constantly monitored and run through quality control processes to ensure accurate and valid data.
 This vast collection of data is valuable to many different forms of interdisciplinary research and ECONet towers themselves can be used to carry out fieldwork and conduct agricultural or meteorological experimentation.
 In its full capacity, the NC ECONet would be a state-of-the-art network of more than 100 weather and environmental observing stations across North Carolina.
 While the NC ECONet currently provides assistance to a wide range of interests, fulfilling the goal of having one automated weather station in each North Carolina county would further improve its benefits and utility.